6 out of 7 rated this helpful - Rate this topic

 ×

-New Project Web App instances use the SharePoint permission mode by default.
-In an on-premesis installation, the mode can be changed for a given instance of Project Web App by using the Set-SPProjectPermissionMode Windows PowerShell cmdlet.
+In an on-premises installation of Project Server, the permission mode can be changed for a given instance of Project Web App by using the Set-SPProjectPermissionMode Microsoft PowerShell cmdlet.
 For more information, see Set-SPProjectPermissionMode.